banner image

 Uranium

 Canada has the third-largest uranium reserves in the world and is the world’s second-largest exporter of uranium.
 About 15 per cent of the uranium mined in Canada powers CANDU reactors.
-The rest is exported — at a value of about $1 billion per year — mostly to the United States, Europe and Asia.
+The rest is exported — at a value of about $1 billion per year — mainly to the United States, Europe and Asia.

 This has considerable employment benefits, as the Canadian uranium mining sector spent about $377 million on salaries, wages and benefits for its employees in 2012.